ykleinman/rps_rails/README.md

 ## Setup

  1. Clone this project.
- 1. Create your branch.
  1. Open the folder in Atom.
  1. Navigate to the folder in Terminal.
- 1. Once you are inside the `rps_rails` folder in Terminal, run the command
+ 1. Once you are inside the `rps_rails` folder in Terminal, run the commands

+        bundle install

+    and then

         rails server

     If all goes well, you should see something like